Arthur Ransome: Death

 Ransome died in Cheadle Royal Hospital on 3 June 1967.
 He and his wife Evgenia are buried in the churchyard of St Paul's Church, Rusland, Cumbria, in the southern Lake District.
 The Autobiography of Arthur Ransome, edited by Rupert Hart-Davis, was published posthumously in 1976.
 It covers his life only to the completion of Peter Duck in 1931.

 Awards and accolades

 Ransome won the inaugural Carnegie Medal from the Library Association, recognising Pigeon Post in the Swallows and Amazons series as the year's best children's book by a British subject.

 He was appointed CBE in 1953.
 Durham University made him an honorary Master of Arts (which he told Cape to ignore) and Leeds University made him an honorary Doctor of Letters in 1952.

 Translations of his books have been published in several languages and he became popular in many countries.
 Thriving Ransome appreciation societies exist in the Czech Republic, and in Japan where the Arthur Ransome Club was founded in 1987.
 Czech astronomer Antonín Mrkos named an asteroid after the author (6440 Ransome).
 The Arthur Ransome Society founded in 1990 in the U.K. now has a worldwide membership.

+The Arthur Ransome Trust was launched in 2010 with the object of establishing a permanent Arthur Ransom Home for the study and appreciation Arthur Ransome's life and works.